 Revenue Office to reflect possible implications of Windfall Gains tax should rezoning result in an uplift to property values.
-Again given these rezoning will be proponent lead
+Rezonings will also be proponent lead, the Windfall Gains tax will be something landowners will need to consider.

 Why can't pine plantation land be used instead?